Close-up of a smiling man after fixing his gummy smile.

 What Causes Bad Breath

-Things outside of the mouth such as digestive problems, gastric reflux disease, sinus infections, and some genetic disorders can also cause bad breath problems.
+• Bad breath is not always caused by problems within the mouth.
+Things outside of the mouth such as digestive problems, gastric reflux disease, sinus infections, and some genetic disorders can also cause bad breath.
 For example, bacterial by-products from the lungs and sinus cavity are directly linked to the mouth and can result in bad breath.
-Inflammatory bowel disorders such as colitis & Chron’s disease and other diseases that cause inflammation of the digestive system have been known to have a negative effect on breath.
+Inflammatory bowel disorders like ulcerative colitis & Chron’s disease, and other diseases that cause inflammation of the digestive system, have been shown to negatively affect breath.
+Identifying and managing these underlying health issues is often essential to fully addressing persistent bad breath.

 Bad Breath Diagnosis

-There are multiple methods to diagnose bad breath.
-Subjective tests that are not tremendously reliable include exhaling and smelling your breath, smelling the floss or interproximal devices after use, licking your wrist and smelling it, and asking your friends and family if they detect a bad odor.
-Other more objective tests include Gas Chromatography which uses a machine to detect volatile sulfur compounds in your breath even at low concentrations and DNA PCR tests which are able to detect the specific oral bacteria in your mouth known to cause bad breath.
-Proper diagnosis is key to finding successful treatments.
+There are multiple methods to diagnose bad breath, ranging from basic self-assessment to advanced clinical testing.
+Subjective tests, though not not tremendously reliable, include exhaling and smelling your breath, smelling the floss or interproximal devices after use, licking your wrist and smelling it after it dries, and asking your friends and family if they notice a bad odor.
+However, objective testing provides a far more accurate and consistent result.
+Advanced diagnostic tools include Gas Chromatography, which uses a machine to detect volatile sulfur compounds in your breath even at low concentrations, and DNA PCR tests, which are able to detect the specific oral bacteria in your mouth known to cause bad breath.
+Achieving a proper diagnosis through these objective methods is critical to developing a personalized and effective treatment plan for lasting improvement.

 Bad Breath Solutions